 Many of the workers that come in for special

 jobs are from the neighboring village of Naranjalor, such as

 Bernardo Modesto (the son of the man we purchased most of

 the finca).
-Alberto the school teacher works for us from
+Roberto the school teacher works for us from

 time to time as do a dozen other locals.